-The exterior of this interwar church is unremarkable but the interior is striking spatially and the design of the nave roof and arcade columns is unusual.
+The exterior of this interwar church is unremarkable but the interior is spatially striking spatially and the design of the nave roof and arcade columns unusual.

-Catholic practice was extinguished in the Corby area in Penal times but sometime after 1924 Canon Tonks of Kettering came to Corby village to say Mass in a cottage.
-In 1931 Corby was a small village with a population of about 1,500, but it grew rapidly after 1934 when Stewart & Lloyds built a large integrated ironstone and steel works on the site of their ironstone works.
+Sometime after 1924 Canon Tonks of Kettering came to Corby village to say Mass in a cottage.
+In 1931 Corby was a small village with a population of about 1,500, but it grew rapidly after 1934, when Stewart & Lloyds built a large integrated ironstone and steel works on the site of their ironstone works.
 This drew workers from all over the country including many from the depressed west of Scotland and Irish labourers, many of them Catholics.
 By 1939 the population had grown to around 12,000.
 In 1934 a temporary wooden church was erected in Occupation Road and the present church, built to meet the pastoral and spiritual needs of the steel workers, was opened in 1938, from designs by E. Bower Norris FRIBA of Stafford.

 The church faces southeast but for the purposes of this description all compass points will assume the conventional orientation facing due east.
 The church is built of brown brick with tall nave and aisles, a sanctuary higher than the nave and a southwest tower.
 Parapets conceal the roofs.
 Window openings are all of simple form with square heads, the only reference to conventional ecclesiastical form being the tall and thin proportions.
 The windows are generally arranged in pairs.
 The west window is wider and sits above a carved stone relief panel of Our Lady and Child.
 Below again, a slightly projecting canopy shelters a recessed porch.
 The tower steps in at its upper level and has groups of three louvred bell openings to each face with stone bands linking the heads and cills.
 A foundation stone is set into the north wall of the sanctuary.